The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 It's very simple.

-I won't take it over.
+I want to take it over.

 I am Mr. T, T E A, in a corner of the market.

-Just like I didn't start radio to end up number five and have a show from midnight to six.
+Didn't get into it, just like I didn't start radio to end up number five and have a show from midnight to six.

 I got into it to be number one.